atomvm/AtomVM/doc/atomvm-esp32.md

 The AtomVM API provides interfaces for initializing the WIFI network and is described in more detail in the `atomvm-network_fsm` documentation.

-Credentials for connecting to a an access point in STA mode (SSID and password) can be specified programatically.
+Credentials for connecting to a an access point in STA mode (SSID and password) can be specified programmatically.
 Alternatively, they may be set in non-volatile storage once, and then used for subsequent messages.

 > Note.
 The ESP32 also supports Bluetooth 4.0 networking.; however, AtomVM does not currently support Bluetooth networking.